 These two courses are provided as a package with total classroom time of eight hours.
-However, two certificates will be provided to participants upon successful completion.

 Developed specifically for wildlife care professionals, Wound Management provides a systematic review of the physiology and treatment of the most common types of soft-tissue wounds seen in injured mammalian and avian species.
 Topics include wound assessment, wound types, antibiotic therapy, cleaning and topical agents, bandaging techniques and the physiology and stages of wound healing.
 Fractures and wound management in herptiles are not covered in this course.
 Lab Included.